superdinmc/do-a-barrel-roll/README.md

 The mod includes a "thrusting" feature that is probably considered cheating by most servers, as it lets users accelerate without using fireworks.

-**This is disabled by default on servers as of 2.8.3.**
+**This feature is disabled by default on servers as of 2.8.3.**

-If you want to allow players to use this feature on your server, you can either:
+If you want to allow players to use this feature on your server you can, depending on your server platform, use one of the methods below.
+These configurations will be respected by any clients using version 2.4.0 or later of the mod.
+The legacy Forge versions do not support thrusting and other server-side featuers, so they will not be affected by any of these options.

+#### For Fabric servers

-- Install the mod on your server and use the "Server" tab on the config screen to enable it. (recommended)
+Fabric server owners can install the mod on their server and, while in the world, use the "Server" tab on the config screen to configure it. (recommended)
 - This tab is only available to level 3 server operators and players with the `do_a_barrel_roll.configure` permission.
-  - You can also set `"allowThrusting"` to `true` in `config/do_a_barrel_roll-server.json` to configure the mod without a client.
+- You can also set values manually in `config/do_a_barrel_roll-server.json` to configure the mod without a client.

+#### For Bukkit/Spigot servers

+On platforms that support Bukkit plugins, you can use the [DABRCS](https://modrinth.com/plugin/dabrcs/) plugin to configure the mod.
+- While this is a third-party creation, it is officially endorsed by me.

+#### For other server platforms

-- Create a custom plugin or mod to send a packet to the client at login on the `do_a_barrel_roll:config_sync` channel with the following layout:
+On servers that have no official support, you'll have to create a custom plugin or mod to send a packet to the client at login on the `do_a_barrel_roll:handshake` channel with the following layout:

 | Type    | Value                      |
 |---------|----------------------------|